 According to the nerds who research this kind of stuff, there are well over 100 billion emails sent and received each and every day worldwide, and 8.3 trillion text messages sent every year.
 That's almost 23 billion messages per day (Portio Research).

+In many ways, technology has enhanced our lives (click here for a blog about that fact).
 This is not a rant about texting while driving into a ditch.
 And I’m not going to complain about spam (when grilled with eggs, I actually like it).

 This post is about how digital communication can harm your relationships because it’s a vastly inferior way to communicate your emotions, opinions, or your state of mind.